College students – submit your artwork for LA Opera’s GRoW @ Annenberg Poster Contest!

 - Max file size is 60mb

-Eligibility: Students must be enrolled (full-time or part-time) in a Southern California college or university at the time of the submission deadline (Monday, March 9 at 11:59 p.m.
+Eligibility: Students must be enrolled (full-time or part-time) in a Southern California college or university at the time of the submission deadline (EXTENDED!
+Monday, March 16 at 11:59 p.m.
 Pacific Time).
 You will be asked to provide proof of enrollment through an unofficial transcript or photo/copy of your student ID.

 Employees of LA Opera and their immediate families are not eligible.